Revealing the master of digestion – gut microbiome

 Without gut bacteria, you would be deficient in a number of crucial compounds your body needs to thrive and survive.
 During digestion, they help to break down leftover food particles and, as they ferment them, the microorganisms release compounds that are beneficial to your body.
 For example, vitamin K and B12 are obtained from certain species of bacteria.
 Both are critical, as vitamin K is involved in maintaining the fluidity of your blood, preventing clotting, while vitamin B12 is important in a number of body systems, including energy homeostasis.

 Another significant contribution of your gut microorganisms, is their production of short chain fatty acids, or SCFAs.
 When they digest dietary fibre, these SCFAs are made, which the body uses to maintain the health of your intestinal lining and provides the food these cells within the digestive tracts need to function.
-They’re also responsible for reducing your risk of type 2 diabetes, heart disease, obesity, and other chronic medical conditions4,5,6.

 You can see how important it is to maintain a healthy microbiome, can’t you… Unfortunately, it has become more and more difficult to do in our modern-day society.